Graduate teaching assistantships and other financial support will be available to the most-qualified incoming MATESL students.

-To be considered for funding, applicants must submit GRE scores as well as a a six- to ten-page writing sample on an academic topic with their applications, and should inform the EAL Program Director via email.
+To be considered for funding, applicants are encouraged to submit GRE scores and must submit a six- to ten-page writing sample on an academic topic with their applications, and should inform the EAL Program Director via email.
 Applicants for fellowships must also complete additional applications as specified below.

 Funding is highly competitive, and test scores, statements, and writing samples are used to make initial awards.
 Please note that graduate teaching assistants are required to enroll for at least 6 units a semester, and scholarship/fellowship recipients must enroll full-time, or 9 units (3 classes) a semester unless it is their final semester.

-The selection process for assistantships is highly competitive – awardees have high GRE scores, excellent letters of recommendation, and excellent writing abilities as demonstrated by their application documents.
-While a background in teaching is not required, majors that include a substantial writing component (e.g. most humanities, social sciences, and liberal arts degrees) are most desirable.
-GTAs who speak English as an additional language will need a iBT TOEFL score over 100, and need to pass an oral interview with the Writing Program.
+The selection process for assistantships is highly competitive – awardees have high test scores, excellent letters of recommendation, and excellent writing abilities as demonstrated by their application documents.
+While a background in teaching is not required, majors that include a substantial writing component (e.g., most humanities, social sciences, and liberal arts degrees) are most desirable.
+GTAs who speak English as an additional language will need an iBT TOEFL score over 100, and need to pass an oral interview with the Writing Program.
 The award includes:

 - a full out-of-state tuition waiver,

 - a stipend of approximately $20,000 per academic year (dependent upon academic background), plus

 - individual health insurance coverage (valued at approximately $2861).